Delegasi-Tech/delreact-agent/CONTRIBUTING.md

 - Write clear, maintainable, and DRY code.

 ### LLM Instructions
-You could see in `.github/copilot-instructions.md` to be used with your preferred LLM IDE Assistant
+You can find instructions in `.github/copilot-instructions.md` to use with your preferred LLM-powered IDE assistant.IDE Assistant

 ---